-Oil and natural gas revenue of \$3,000 (2019: \$4,000) consists of the sale of natural gas from the Hackett Interest in Alberta, Canada.
-The Company has not yet realised significant revenue from its planned operations elsewhere.
+Oil and natural gas revenue of \$5,000 (2019: \$5,000) consists of the sale of natural gas and royalties from the Hackett Interest in Alberta, Canada.
+The Group has not yet realised significant revenue from its planned operations elsewhere.